nodes777/resumeGame/README.md

 A unique way to show off my portfolio.

- * Based on the physics engine made in this [original article](http://codeincomplete.com/posts/2013/5/27/tiny_platformer/), view the [source](https://github.com/jakesgordon/javascript-tiny-platformer)
+ * Based on the game engine made in this [original article](http://codeincomplete.com/posts/2013/5/27/tiny_platformer/), view the [source](https://github.com/jakesgordon/javascript-tiny-platformer)
  * I used the [Tiled Map Editor](http://www.mapeditor.org/) to build the stage

 TO DOs